ADMINISTRATION:

 A 32 mile

-circular walk, conveniently split into 4 easy sections, and
+circular walk, conveniently split into 4 easy sections, and ending

-moorhens and kingfishers.
-For further information contact Blackburn
+kingfishers.
+For further information contact Blackburn Tourist

-Tourist Information Centre on Tel: 01254-53277.
+Information Centre on Tel: 01254-53277.

 Woodbank